 Always pour your hot chutney into well warmed jam jars.
 Because of all the sugar, the temperature of the simmering chutney will be way above boiling point and pouring into cold jars can crack them.
 I like to stand the jars in a roasting tin, just in case they do shatter and chutney goes everywhere.

 The chutney is best kept in a dark cool cupboard for a couple of months to mature, but can be eaten straight away.
 As it matures it will darken.
 We had a jar that had been in the cupboard for well over 5 years which was still delicious!

 This recipe is for a plainer chutney, but there are many ways to adapt this recipe.
-Banana and date chutney is a real winner (leave out two bananas and add a cup of chopped dates), or dry fry some spices in the preserving pan and make a curried banana chutney; I would use some curry powder and cumin.
+Date and Banana chutney is a real winner (leave out two bananas and add a cup of chopped dates), or dry fry some spices in the preserving pan and make a curried banana chutney; I would use some curry powder and cumin.

 - 5 lb bananas (peeled weight - about 25 bananas)